PriyaShrinithi/DataStructures-and-Java/README.md

     Trie is a DataStructure used for word completion and pattern recognition.
 It is constructed using Arrays and References.
 Though the memory space utilized is huge[O(number of nodes x number of references)], it is compensated by the low Time complexity [Insert: O(length of longest word x number of words) Search: O(length of the word x number of words)].

 ### 6. Level Order BST:
-    Level Order BST is Essentially
+    Level Order BST is Essentially a traversal method of bst that follows

  ### 7. ZigZag BST:
+    ZigZag BST is Essentially a traversal method of bst that follows

  ### 8. Rotate Image: